Legislative Victories

 Sub Metering:

-- The City of Columbus proposed requiring all rental units to register with the City and pay a fee of $25-50 per unit and undergo inspection prior to re-renting the unit.
+The City of Columbus has proposed requiring all rental units to register with the City and pay a fee of $25-50 per unit and undergo inspection prior to re-renting the unit.

 - The fee and time involved would have been an enormous cost to rental property owners and inconvenienced potential renters.